StevenWInfo/simmer/README.md

 - Should make documentation for implementers of the language in other host languages.
 - Make a formal grammar.
 - Should probably rename all modules to "Simmer.MODULE".
+- May want to move the simmer standard library out of this library to reduce the number of spago dependencies and only include if you want it.
+Purescript does that for everything outside of Prelude.